 Lambourn Junction is a service that is run by volunteers for residents in the Lambourn Valley.
 It does not make any judgment about who might need help.
 In this unprecedented time of Covid-19, many find themselves in need, possibly to an extent never previously experienced.
 The volunteers will ask no questions and take no details except the number of people in your household so they know how many items you need.
-You can collect what you need from the Memorial Hall 11am – 1pm Monday to Saturday or organise to have it delivered to your doorstep.
+You can collect what you need from The British Legion (no longer The Memorial Hall) 11am – 1pm Monday to Saturday or organise to have it delivered to your doorstep.

 The Lambourn Coronavirus Community Response Group has provided a network of volunteers who have helped establish the Junction in the heart of the community it serves.

-It has people based in the Memorial Hall to receive donations, to sanitise them and to arrange them.
+It has people based in The British Legion to receive donations, to sanitise them and to arrange them.

 It has people collecting donations and dropping off items.